yancarlos4500/MyScriptEdHomework-BIHS-Winter2014/homework/1-tic-tac-toe.md

 * A title up top that identifies who's wall it is.
 (Mine would be "Manish's Wall").
 * One textbox that contains the content that will go on the wall.
 * One submit button that takes the content in the textbox and puts it in the wall.

+##Bonus

+Snapchat-ify your wall so that each message disappears after 5 seconds.